 We invite you to our office for a free consultation and case evaluation with a member of our team.
 You can receive free advice on your case and have all your questions answered.
-If you then decide to move forward with us, we start the process of investigating your accident and gathering evidence.
+If you decide to move forward with us, we start investigating your accident and gathering evidence.
 We will work hard to fight for what you deserve.
 To schedule your appointment, call us today at 1-800-747-3733.

 Did Your Ladder Injury Occur on the Job?

 According to 2014 data from the Centers for Disease Control and Prevention (CDC):